-There are many operations or applications where waste gas is flared to the atmosphere.
+There are many operations or applications where waste gas is flared into the atmosphere.
 Flare stacks are typically seen at oil and gas wells, refineries, well-drilling rigs, natural gas plants, wastewater treatment plants, chemical plants, and landfills.
-Strict regulations, like the Mandatory Reporting of Greenhouse Gases Rule (40 CFR 98), require operations to measure, record and report the amount of gas emitted to the atmosphere.
+Strict regulations, like the Mandatory Reporting of Greenhouse Gases Rule (40 CFR 98), require operations to measure, record and report the amount of gas emitted into the atmosphere.
 EPA 40 CFR part 98 requires reporting by 41 industrial categories.
 The categories are further divided into subparts.
-For more information on EPA 40 CFR 98 and its subparts refer to SAGE white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”
+For more information on EPA 40 CFR 98 and its subparts, refer to the SAGE white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”

 European Union Emissions Trading Scheme

-The European Union’s Emissions Trading Scheme (EU ETS) is an approach to reduce air pollution through economic incentives, specifically by trading greenhouse gas (GHG) emissions allowances.
-The program began in 2005 and covers facilities in 30 countries.
-In this scheme, each country is given a cap on total emissions allowed.
-Each facility in the program is required to measure and report their emissions each year, and surrender one allowance for every metric ton of CO2, or the equivalent amount of nitrous oxide (N2O) and perfluorocarbons (PFCs) they emit.
-If the facility emits less than their allowance, they can sell their credits, otherwise, they may buy credits from other installations.
-We are currently in the third phase which has a trading period from 2013 to 2020.
+The European Union’s Emissions Trading Scheme (EU ETS) aims to reduce air pollution through economic incentives, specifically by trading greenhouse gas (GHG) emissions allowances.
+The program began in 2005 and covered facilities in 30 countries.
+Each country is given a cap on total emissions allowed in this scheme.
+Each facility in the program must measure and report its emissions each year and surrender one allowance for every metric ton of CO2, or the equivalent amount of nitrous oxide (N2O) and perfluorocarbons (PFCs) they emit.
+If the facility emits less than their allowance, they can sell their credits; otherwise, they may buy credits from other installations.
+We are currently in the third phase, which has a trading period from 2013 to 2020.

-Companies are taking advantage of the installed cost savings associated with TMFMs which are $5,000 or less, versus $50,000 or more for an ultrasonic application.
+Companies are taking advantage of the installed cost savings associated with TMFMs, which are $5,000 or less versus $50,000 or more for an ultrasonic application.
+While a bit more inconvenient than an ultrasonic meter, in many cases, the savings warrant the inconvenience.
 Operators are realizing that by identifying the gas at the flare application, SAGE can adjust the meter to measure the known flare gas.
 This works for applications where compositional changes are known or are seasonal.
-While a bit more inconvenient than an ultrasonic meter, in many cases the savings warrant the minor difficulty.

-SAGE Insertion Style TMFMs provide the wide turndown required to cover both the extremely low flows (low velocities) associated with normal venting, as well as the extremely high flow (high velocities) associated with an upset condition.
-Their fast response to flow changes, low-pressure drop, and reproducibility are important characteristics for a flare application.
+SAGE Insertion Style TMFMs provide the wide turndown required to cover the extremely low flows (low velocities) associated with normal venting and the extremely high flow (high velocities) associated with an upset condition.
+Their fast response to flow changes, low-pressure drop, and reproducibility are important characteristics of a flare application.

 In-Situ Calibration Verification

-In addition, SAGE products provide the customer with a unique in-situ calibration check at a “no flow” (0 SCFM) condition.
-This important procedure, assures that the meter has retained the original NIST Traceable Calibration, verifies the meter’s accuracy, confirms that the sensors are clean and that the flow meter hasn’t drifted or shifted.
-This is a tremendous benefit since it eliminates the cost and inconvenience of annual calibrations on the flow meter, and also provides the data needed to comply with a number of environmental protocols.
+In addition, SAGE products provide the customer with a unique in-situ calibration check at a “no-flow” (0 SCFM) condition.
+This important procedure assures that the meter has retained the original NIST Traceable Calibration, verifies the meter’s accuracy, confirms that the sensors are clean and that the flow meter hasn’t drifted or shifted.
+This is a tremendous benefit since it eliminates the cost and inconvenience of annual calibrations on the flow meter and provides the data needed to comply with many environmental protocols.